LTB2022/showcase_Fall22/README.md

 This repository holds the release versions of code and files for the final Little Time Buddy Showcase

-Insert descriptions of each file, see the "Action List" file for code and file tasks needing implementation
+Insert descriptions of each file, see the "actionNeeded" file for code and file tasks needing implementation

 1. "ltb_releaseF_rev0.py" : Untested but fully integrated Little Time Buddy release code (2022-11-25)
 2. "ltb " folder: Place this folder on the Pi Zero Desktop.
 It holds the .csv spreadsheet files needed for the LTB code operation